LucaKingu/Mechanic-Database/README.md

   >Error and validation handling throughout entire program
   >Better familiarity with windows applications
   >Better technical understanding of backend and data layers as a structure
-  >Problem solving for all DB , C# and Docker throughout entire program creation
+  >Problem solving for MSSQL and c# throughout entire program creation